100 iconic moments from music history

 The Eagles release first new material in 28 years

-The band dropped "Long Road Out of Eden" in 2007.
-It contained their first new material in almost three decades, according to Norman Abjorensen, author of "Historical Dictionary of Popular Music."
+The Eagles dropped "Long Road Out of Eden'' in 2007, and it contained their first new material in almost three decades.
 More than 1 million copies of the album sold within two weeks of its release.

 Radiohead experiment sparks debate in the music industry